Skip to content

 Quick Answer

 A feature control frame is read left to right: the first compartment identifies what is controlled (geometric characteristic symbol), the second states how much deviation is allowed (tolerance value, zone shape, material condition modifier), and the remaining compartments specify relative to what (datum references A, B, C in order of precedence).
-Form controls have 2 compartments (no datums); orientation, location, and runout controls have 4–5.
+Form controls can stop at 2 compartments (no datums); controls that reference datums typically use 3–5.

 The Foundation